sf-wdi-24/angular_auth/readme.md

 1. At this point, the "driver" should add the "navigator" as a collaborator on their forked version of the repo.
 No need to commit anything yet, since you haven't written any code.
 It's time to switch drivers!
 The new driver should clone their partner's forked version of the repo into their develop folder.
 The new navigator must close their computer.

+2. The new driver should get setup with `mongod` and `nodemon`.
+You'll also need to create a `.env` file with the `TOKEN_SECRET`, and restart your Node server.

-2. Now it's time to implement authentication from the client.
+3. Now it's time to implement authentication from the client.
 First, you need to include Satellizer in your Angular app:
   * Add the Satellizer CDN to `index.hbs`.
   * Add the Satellizer module to your Angular app in `app.js`.
   * Check that you can navigate between your routes (`/`, `/signup`, `/login`, and `/profile`).

-3. Starting on line 35 of `app.js`, start following the instructions in comments to implement authentication with Satellizer.
+4. Starting on line 35 of `app.js`, start following the instructions in comments to implement authentication with Satellizer.
 The current driver should implement `$scope.isAuthenticated` and `$scope.logout`.

-4. Refresh `localhost:3000` in the browser.
-At this point, you should see in the Chrome developer tools that your browser is making a request to `/api/me`.
-Click the "Log Out" link and make sure it redirects to `/login`.

 5. The current driver should add and commit their changes, and push their work up to GitHub.
 Switch drivers.

 6. The new driver should pick up where their partner left off by implementing the functionality outlined in the `AuthCtrl` and the `ProfileCtrl`.

-7. At this point, you should be able to sign up a user, log them in, and view their profile page from the client.
+7. At this point, you should be able to sign up a user, log them in, view their profile page, and log them out from the client.

 ## User Settings